Skip to main content

 Dr Allison O'Sullivan was awarded the 2020 John Oxley Library Honorary Fellow for her project In their own words: women diarists of colonial Queensland.

 In the 1880s, three vastly different women kept diaries of their journeys to a new home in Queensland.
-By starting from a point of commonality – their diaries – Allison traced the divergent trails through the history of the colony, following the fortunes and achievements of everyday women, and using these individuals to illustrate the distinct paths of women migrants to colonial Queensland.
+Starting from a point of commonality—their diaries—Allison traced their divergent trails through the history of the colony, following the fortunes and achievements of everyday women and using these individuals to illustrate the distinct paths of women migrants to colonial Queensland.

-Allison's project illustrated how individual women’s lives can be joined by a single common experience, and yet create different stories.
-The project presented Queenslanders with the opportunity to become familiar with people from our past and develop a sense of the place of their ancestors through the women portrayed.
+Allison's project demonstrated how individual women’s lives, connected by a single shared experience, could branch into vastly different stories.
+The project provided Queenslanders with the opportunity to become familiar with people from their past and develop a deeper sense of connection to their ancestors through the lives of the women portrayed.

-Utilising original materials of the John Oxley Library, Allison's project created a living history for Queenslanders by giving a voice to women of their past.
+By utilising the original materials of the John Oxley Library, Allison's project created a living history for Queenslanders, giving a voice to the women of their past.

 Blogs: